 Unless you are an independent contractor, your employer’s workers’ compensation insurance is supposed to cover your work-related injuries.
 Unfortunately, this means that the people who initially approve or deny your claim work for a for-profit insurance company with a bottom line that depends on paying out less in benefits than it receives in premiums.
 In other words, it is to the insurance company’s financial benefit to deny as many claims as possible.

 With the dedicated Chattanooga workers’ compensation lawyers of Wagner & Wagner on your side, you won’t have to face the insurance company’s intimidating lawyers on your own.
 We will fight for your benefits to the fullest extent of the law to make sure you get every penny you deserve at your hearing or during the appeals process.
 If your incident legally qualifies as a “catastrophic” injury, we’ll make sure you are able to seek compensation above the standard benefit cap.
 Additionally, if your loved one died in a tragic work accident, you may be able to recover death benefits.
 An attorney can also help with appealing denials of these claims.

 Our lawyers will also protect you from unlawful retaliation by your employer.
-If you have been or fear you may be penalized for filing a workers’ compensation claim, let us know and we will ensure that your rights as an injured worker are protected.
+If you have been or fear you may be penalized for filing a workers’ compensation claim in Tennessee, let us know and we will ensure that your rights as an injured worker are protected.